ilg-physics-ucsb/physics6-manual/6CL/WaveOptics/WaveOptics.md

 $D$ is the spacing between the slits and the screen. $y$ is the distance between the *central interference maximum* and **any other** interference maximum. $d$ is the slit separation.

+1. Watch the video below.
+Pay attention to how the diffraction envelope does or does not change and the number of interference maxima in the central lobe of the diffraction envelope.
 :::Figure:Video

 !(https://drive.google.com/open?id=1Q1Vufhq6df7_7eOGH4zhnCjunzVYYj-z)